-- vote FOR the two nominees for director: - vote FOR one of the nominees for director and WITHHOLD from voting on the other nominee for director; or - WITHHOLD from voting on either of the nominees for director.
+- vote FOR all of the nominees for director; - vote FOR only one or two of the nominees for director and WITHHOLD from voting on the remaining nominee(s) for director; or - WITHHOLD from voting on all of the nominees for director.

 The Company's Amended and Restated Bylaws (the "Bylaws") provide for the election of directors by a plurality of the votes cast.
-This means that the two individuals nominated for election to the board of directors who receive the most "FOR" votes (among votes properly cast in person, electronically or by proxy) will be elected.
+This means that the three individuals nominated for election to the board of directors who receive the most "FOR" votes (among votes properly cast in person, electronically or by proxy) will be elected.